choiceproperties-source/Backed_up/MIGRATION.md

 - All new routes at /api/v2/* are identical to legacy behavior
 - No database schema changes
 - All authorization checks preserved

+---

+## Migration Status: COMPLETE

+**Last Updated:** December 16, 2025

+All 6 domains have been successfully migrated to the new modular architecture:
+- Properties, Applications, Payments, Leases, Admin, Auth

+The application is fully functional with both legacy (/api/*) and new (/api/v2/*) routes active.